xLeDocteurx/Procedural-Dungeon/.github/CONTRIBUTING.md

 ### Developer Notes

-`Procedural-Dungeon` is developed using [generator-phaser-plus](https://github.com/rblopes/generator-phaser-plus). `generator-phaser-plus` using Node.js 6.12, so you shouldn't run into issues testing the repository on later versions.
+`Procedural-Dungeon` is developed using Typescript and Node.js 6.12 or >, so you shouldn't run into issues testing the repository on later versions.

 #### Setup